Quants & context for coding agents

 Agentic coding sends long, noisy prompts: trees, tool output, diffs, and multi-turn history.
 Two levers matter most:

-1. Quantization, how weights (and sometimes activations) are stored: FP8, 4-bit methods like AWQ on the GPU server, or GGUF K-/IQ-quants for llama.cpp.
+1. Quantization, how weights (and sometimes activations) are stored on the vLLM GPU server.

 2. Effective context length, how much of that history fits in memory at once.
 Longer is not always better: KV cache grows with sequence length, so huge windows eat VRAM and can slow generation even when the model weights fit.